bgord/knowledge/README.md

 - Map
 - All HTML elements
 - Type inference for dynamic elements passed by as prop (polymorphic components)
+- Reexport only certain type from a module

 ### [vim](vim.md)
 - Replace last searched phrase with `bar`